What Water Transportation Workers Do

 - Connect hoses, operate pumps, and clean tanks

-Motorboat operators run small, motor-driven boats that carry six or fewer passengers.
-They work for a variety of services, such as fishing charters, tours, and harbor patrols.
+Motorboat operators run small, motor-driven boats that carry only a few passengers.
+They provide a variety of services, such as fishing charters, tours, and harbor patrols.
+Motorboat operators typically do the following: